 Most impressive however is the 50-micron accuracy, extremely precise for such an inexpensive 3D printer.
 Features that make it an ideal 3D printer for beginners include printing remotely over WiFi, as well as by USB or SD card, and the printer is open source, which some will find advantageous.
 Overall, it’s a fantastic cheap 3D printer option for other who don’t mind a small 3D printer, and one of the best 3D printers under $300.

 - Price: $320 — Available on Amazon here

 - Build volume: 200 x 200 x 180 mm

 Offering a minimum layer thickness of 100 microns, the Maker Select is an accurate yet cheap 3D printer.
-It weighs in at just 20 pounds, and is small enough to fit wherever it’s put.
+It weighs in at just 20lbs, and is small enough to fit on any desktop.
 In terms of 3D printer filaments, the Maker Select can print a fairly wide range, including ABS, PLA, PET, PVA, and HIPS due to its heated plate.
 With a print volume of 200 x 200 x 180 mm, the Maker Select is a versatile and affordable 3D printer which is perfect for beginners or educating children in 3D printing.

 9 — XYZprinting Da Vinci Mini